Video assistant referee: History

 On 15 November 2018, Premier League teams voted in principle to bring Video Assistant Referees to the Premier League from the 2019–20 season onwards pending approval of IFAB and FIFA; this came after a controversial decision from referee Simon Hooper to disallow a goal scored by Southampton F.C. striker Charlie Austin.

 On 1 January 2020, the Emperor's Cup Final was the first Japanese football match to use VAR.
 This was also a preparation for the introduction of VAR into Olympic football.

 In 2023, it was announced that the 2023 FIFA Women's World Cup for the first time the decision will be explained live in the stadium by the referee.
 This was also later used in the 2024 A-League finals series and also used in the MLS.
-Likewise, the Premier League introduced in-stadium anouncemnets from the beginninge of the 2025-26 season.
+Likewise, the Premier League introduced in-stadium announcements from the beginning of the 2025-26 season.